Intimacy

 What Does "High Sex Drive" Actually Mean?

 There is enormous individual variation in sex drive, and the "normal range" is surprisingly wide.
 Some people feel sexual desire daily, while others only a few times a month.
-According to the Kinsey Institute, the frequency of sexual activity among adults ranges broadly from zero to seven or more times per week, all considered within the "normal" range.
+The frequency of sexual activity among adults ranges broadly from zero to seven or more times per week, all considered within the "normal" range.

 The issue is not the "strength" of desire itself, but whether it interferes with daily life.
 Being unable to concentrate at work, having relationships dominated by sexual interest, or feeling intense guilt and self-loathing after sexual behavior - if these symptoms are present, it may be worth considering compulsive sexual behavior (sex addiction).